Kucoin/kucoin-futures-api-docs/source/localizable/index.en.html.md

 | forward   | boolean | *[optional]* This parameter functions to judge whether the lookup is forward or not. **True** means “yes” and **False** means “no”.
 This parameter is set as true by default |
 | maxCount  | int     | *[optional]* Max record count.
 The default record count is 10                          |

+**Note:**Because the data changes quickly, if only select offset instead of startAt and endAt, it may cause data inaccuracy or data duplication.
+It is recommended to page by startAt and endAt

 ### RESPONSES
 Field | Description
 --------- | -------